spatialnetworkslab/identifying-meaningful-locations/README.md

-# Identifying Home Locations in Human Mobility Data: an Open-source R Package for Comparison and Reproducibility
+# Identifying home locations in human mobility data: an open-source R package for comparison and reproducibility

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/spatialnetworkslab/identifying-meaningful-locations/master?urlpath=rstudio)

 This repository contains the data and code for our paper:

-> *Identifying Home Locations in Human Mobility Data: an Open-source R
+> *Identifying home locations in human mobility data: an open-source R
-> Package for Comparison and Reproducibilityy*.
+> package for comparison and reproducibilityy*.
 International Journal of
 > Geographical Information Science (IJGIS)

 This repository contains all the data and code needed to reproduce the